starburst1977/readium/README.md

 ## If your Ghost blog is hosted on the Ghost hosting platform:
 1. Upload your Zip file via the Ghost admin panel.
-2. Switch your theme to the Marisa theme.
+2. Switch your theme to the Readium theme.
 3. Have fun.

 ## Usage
 - If you want a big article image, just give it the this alt attribute -> alt="img-post-cover".
 - You should pay attention to image size.
-Don't go to wild.
+Don't go to crazy.
 - Some style configuration possible inside essentials.less.

 ## Future Todo